51 Pegasi

 51 Pegasi (abbreviated 51 Peg), formally named Helvetios /hɛlˈviːʃiəs/, is a Sun-like star located 50.6 ly from Earth in the constellation of Pegasus.
-It was the first main-sequence star found to have an exoplanet (designated 51 Pegasi b, officially named Dimidium, formerly unofficially dubbed Bellerophon) orbiting it.
+It was the first main-sequence star found to have an exoplanet (designated 51 Pegasi b, officially named Dimidium) orbiting it.

 Properties

 The star's apparent magnitude is 5.49, making it visible with the naked eye under suitable viewing conditions.

 51 Pegasi was listed as a standard star for the spectral type G2IV in the 1989 The Perkins catalog of revised MK types for the cooler stars.
 Historically, it was generally given a stellar classification of G5V, and even in more modern catalogues it is usually listed as a main-sequence star.
+The NStars project assign it a G2V spectral class.
 It is generally considered to still be generating energy through the thermonuclear fusion of hydrogen at its core, but to be in a more evolved state than the Sun.
 The effective temperature of the chromosphere is about 5571 K, giving 51 Pegasi the characteristic yellow hue of a G-type star.
-It is estimated to be 6.1 – 8.1 billion years old, somewhat older than the Sun, with a radius 24% larger and 11% more massive.
+It is estimated to be about 4.8 billion years old, about the same age as the Sun, with a radius 11.5% larger and 9% more mass.
 The star has a higher proportion of elements other than hydrogen/helium compared to the Sun; a quantity astronomers term a star's metallicity.
-Stars with higher metallicity such as this are more likely to host planets.
+Stars with higher metallicity such as this are more likely to host giant planets.
 In 1996, astronomers Baliunas, Sokoloff, and Soon measured a rotational period of 37 days for 51 Pegasi.

 Although the star was suspected of being variable during a 1981 study, subsequent observation showed there was almost no chromospheric activity between 1977 and 1989.
 Further examination between 1994 and 2007 showed a similar low or flat level of activity.
 This, along with its relatively low X-ray emission, suggests that the star may be in a Maunder minimum period during which a star produces a reduced number of star spots.

 The star rotates at an inclination of 79 degrees relative to Earth.